beccadax/SwiftDigest/README.md

 use a raw algorithm.

 `AlgorithmType` does not specify any constructors, and construction is up to the individual conforming types.
-Currently, the only algorithm included in SwiftDigest is `SHA256`, but you can create your own alogorithms.
+Currently, SwiftDigest includes `SHA256` and `SHA1` algorithms, but you can create your own as well.
 See the documentation comments on `AlgorithmType` for details on what you need to do.

 The `digest()` Functions
 ------------------